Frequently Asked Questions

 What is the average payout for a personal injury claim?

 It’s difficult to know the average because many personal injury claims are settled out of court and are protected by a non-disclosure agreement.
 The largest jury verdict awarded to an auto-accident victim in Muskegon County was 2.6 million dollars.
-The victim was represented by Nolan & Shafer.
+The victim was represented by Shafer Swartz PLC.

 How does personal injury law work?